tenshi98/power_engine/LIBS_js/docxtemplater/docs/source/configuration.rst

             }
           };
         },
+        paragraphLoop: true,
+        linebreaks: true,
     };
     new Docxtemplater(zip, options);

 Simple Parser example for {$index} and {$isLast} inside loops
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As an other example, it is possible to use the `{$index}` tag inside a loop by using following parser :
+As an other example, it is possible to use the `{$index}` tag inside a loop by using following parser:

 .. code-block:: javascript